 - The local council supports Fair Trade.

-- There is media coverage of events and support for Fair Trade.
+- There is media coverage of events and support for Fairtrade.

-What we have done:
+What we do:

 Also check out our Fairtrade Hay blogspot for latest news; visit www.fairtradehay.blogspot.com